-At the completion of the audit visit, the audit team will conduct an exit interview with College personnel (to be determined by the college) to discuss and clarify observations made during the course of the audit, to answer questions, and to inform the College of additional information needs, if necessary.
+At the completion of the audit period, the audit team will conduct an exit interview with appropriate college staff (to be determined by the college) to discuss and clarify observations made during the course of the audit, to answer questions, and to inform the College of additional information needs, if necessary.
 At that time, the lead auditor will provide the College a list of admission and attendance findings, compiled from all audit team members.